Order of the Blessed Virgin Mary of Mercy: General background

 Between the eighth and the fifteenth centuries, medieval Europe was in a state of intermittent warfare between the Christian kingdoms of southern Europe and the Muslim polities of North Africa, Southern France, Sicily and Moorish portions of Spain.
 According to James W. Brodman, the threat of capture, whether by pirates or coastal raiders, or during one of the region's intermittent wars, was a continuous threat to residents of Catalonia, Languedoc and the other coastal provinces of medieval Christian Europe.
 Raids by militias, bands and armies from both sides were an almost annual occurrence.

 For over 600 years, these constant armed confrontations produced numerous war prisoners on both sides.
 Islam's captives were reduced to the state of slaves since they were considered war booty.
 In the lands of Visigothic Spain, both Christian and Muslim societies had become accustomed to the buying and selling of captives, so much so that tenth-century Andalusian merchants formed caravans to purchase slaves in Eastern Europe.
 In the thirteenth century, in addition to spices, slaves constituted one of the goods of the flourishing trade between Christian and Muslim ports.

 Starting before the First Crusade, many hospices and hospitals were organized by the chapters of cathedrals or by the monastic orders.
-Within the communal organizations of towns, local charitable institutions such as almshouses were established by confraternities or guilds, or by successful individual laymen concerned with the welfare of their souls.
+Within the communal organizations of towns, local charitable institutions such as almshouses were established by confraternities or guilds, or by successful individual laymen.

 Broader-based and aristocratically-funded charitable institutions were more prominent, and the episodes of aristocratic and even royal ransom and its conditions, were the subject of chronicle and romance.
-The knights of the original Order of St John—the Knights Hospitaller—and the Templars in their origins are well known, and the impact of their organized charity upon the religious values of the High Middle Ages.
+The Order of the Most Holy Trinity and of the Captives was founded in France in 1198 by Felix of Valois and John of Matha to ransom Christians held captive.

 Peter Nolasco

 Sources for the origins of the Mercedarians are scant and almost nothing is known of the founder, Peter Nolasco.
-A narrative developed between the 15th and early 17th centuries that culminated in Nolasco's canonization as a saint in 1628.

-All the biographers agree that, at some point in his youth, Nolasco became concerned with the plight of Christians captured in Moorish raids and that he decided to establish a religious order to succor these unfortunates.
+Biographers agree that, at some point in his youth, Nolasco became concerned with the plight of Christians captured in Moorish raids and that he decided to establish a religious order to succor these unfortunates.
 Nolasco began ransoming Christian captives in 1203.
 After fifteen years of work, he and his friends saw that the number of captives was growing day by day.
 His plan was to establish a well-structured and stable redemptive religious order under the patronage of Blessed Mary.